slior/LiterateJS/README.md

 The upper bound is <code class="inline">upperBound</code>
 ```

-Upon loading the page, simply invoke the `evalLitJS()` function, this should take care of the rest.
+Upon loading the page, simply invoke the `LitJS.eval()` function, this should take care of the rest.
 See the attached [example](https://github.com/slior/LiterateJS/blob/master/euler30.html) to get a better idea.

 ### Providing Titles